-The perinatal period, defined here as including the time from conception until the end of the first year after birth, involves significant physiological and psychosocial change1.
-Pregnancy and parenting are life altering events that may result in new or increased behavioral health symptoms for the person who gave birth (i.e., gestational parent).
-Behavioral health diagnoses can be disruptive and concerning to the person experiencing them and have a negative impact on the fetus and newborn, as a strong predictor of infant health is the wellbeing of the parent2.
+The perinatal period, defined here as including the time from conception until the end of the first year after birth, involves significant physiological and psychosocial change 1.
+The workgroup acknowledges that not all pregnancies end in delivery or live birth; both pregnancy and parenting are life altering events that may result in new or increased behavioral health symptoms for the person who is or was pregnant (i.e., gestational parent).
+The families of individuals affected by behavioral health concerns during the perinatal period are also affected.
+Behavioral health diagnoses can be disruptive and concerning to the person experiencing them and have a negative impact on the fetus and newborn, as a strong predictor of infant health is the wellbeing of the parent 2.
 The term behavioral health includes both mental health and alcohol or other substance misuse (e.g., opioids).